vscode-reborn-ai/vscode-reborn-ai/README.md

 - 🖥️ [UI] Add token count UI
 - 🖥️ [UI] "Clear" button added for clearning the conversation.
 Highly recommend using it to avoid expensive token usage with long conversations.
-- 🖥️ [UI] Minor tweaks to mini buttons below input box to prefer wrapping on smaller windows.
+- 🖥️ [UI] Minor tweaks to mini buttons below input box to prefer wrapping on smaller windows and ui fixes to actions menu on smaller windows.
 - 🔧 [Fixes] Token counting issues causing `4096` maxTokens config setting to fail.
 - 🔩 [Behind the scenes] API provider refactor.
 Moving towards using the `OpenAI` library and its SDK for better maintainability.
 Note that `baseUrl` setting should now end in `/v1`, which matches OpenAI's SDK for `basePath`.